-13. The Faculty Unions
+14. The Constituent and Campus Unions

-- The Faculty Unions are the students' unions for the respective Faculties of Imperial College and are integral parts of the Union. - The Faculty Unions' constitutions shall not contradict this Constitution, its Regulations nor Union or operational policy.
+- 1. The Constituent and Campus Unions are the students' unions for the former Royal Schol of Mines and the outlying campus of Imperial College and are integral parts of the Union. - 2.
+The Constituent and Campus Unions' constitutions shall not contradict this Constitution, its Regulations nor Union or operational policy.
 Amendments to their constitutions require the approval of the Executive Committee, which shall either accept the amendments or refer them to the Council for consideration.

-14. Finance
+15. Finance

-- 1. The President is responsible through the Trustee Board to the Imperial College Council for the finances of the Union. - The day to day administration of the Union's finances shall be delegated by the President to a Deputy President with responsibility for finance. - The Council shall establish Regulations for the financial management of the Union, provided that no alteration to these Regulations shall take effect until approved by the Imperial College Council on the recommendation of the College Audit Committee. - 4.
+- 1. The President is responsible through the Trustee Board to the Imperial College Council for the finances of the Union. - 2.
+The day to day administration of the Union's finances shall be delegated by the President to a Deputy President with responsibility for finance. - 3.
+The Council shall establish Regulations for the financial management of the Union, provided that no alteration to these Regulations shall take effect until approved by the Imperial College Council on the recommendation of the College Audit Committee. - 4.
 The Union's accounts shall be approved by the Trustee Board and the College Audit Committee prior to approval by the Imperial College Council, and made available to the public. - 5.
-There shall be a Union Honorary Senior Treasurer appointed by the Council and approved by the Rector, who shall specifically approve the Union's budget and monitor expenditure on behalf of the Imperial College Council, and exercise other duties established in the Financial Regulations. - In so far as it furthers the aims and objects of the Union, the Union may accumulate financial reserves to invest in capital projects.
+There shall be a Union Honorary Senior Treasurer appointed by the Council and approved by the Rector, who shall specifically approve the Union's budget and monitor expenditure on behalf of the Imperial College Council, and exercise other duties established in the Financial Regulations. - 6.
+In so far as it furthers the aims and objects of the Union, the Union may accumulate financial reserves to invest in capital projects.

-15. Elections
+16. Elections

-- Elections shall be fairly and properly conducted under the terms of the Education Act 1994 and in accordance with the procedures in the Election regulations. - Only Full Members of the Union may vote in Union elections.
-Further restrictions may apply for certain Union positions as detailed elsewhere in the Constitution and Regulations. - All candidates for election, their proposers and their seconders must be Full Members of the Union.
-Further restrictions may apply for certain Union positions as detailed elsewhere in the Constitution and Regulations. - All Full Members of the Union may stand for and vote in Sabbatical Officer and Felix Editor elections, which shall be by College-wide secret ballot.
+- 1. Elections shall be fairly and properly conducted under the terms of the Education Act 1994 and in accordance with the procedures in the Election regulations. - 2.
+Only Full Members of the Union may vote in Union elections.
+Further restrictions may apply for certain Union positions as detailed elsewhere in the Constitution and Regulations. - 3.
+All candidates for election, their proposers and their seconders must be Full Members of the Union.
+Further restrictions may apply for certain Union positions as detailed elsewhere in the Constitution and Regulations. - 4.
+All Full Members of the Union may stand for and vote in Sabbatical Officer.
+Student Trustee and Felix Editor elections, which shall be by College-wide secret ballot.

-16. Personnel
+17. Personnel

-- The President, as advised by the Union General Manager, is responsible to the Trustee Board for the appointment, management and discipline of the Union staff. - 2.
+- 1. The President, as advised by the Union Operations Manager, is responsible to the Trustee Board for the appointment, management and discipline of the Union staff. - 2.
 The Council shall establish by Regulation a Staff-Student Protocol setting out the divisions of responsibilities between the staff and elected officers, to promote the democratic structure of the Union and its integrity as an employer.
 It shall be responsibility of the President to clarify and enforce this protocol, unless the Court or Trustee Board is meeting, in which case it is the responsibility of its chair to do so.

-17. Discipline
+18. Discipline